mirandajaorenzo26/age-calculator/README.md

 # Age Calculator App
 This is a simple age calculator app built using React and Vite.
 The app allows users to enter their birthdate and calculates their age in years, months, and days.
-This is a challenge by [Frontend Mentor](https://www.frontendmentor.io/).
+This application is a challenge by [Frontend Mentor](https://www.frontendmentor.io/) and also my first React Application.

 ## Getting Started
 To get started with this app, simply clone the repository to your local machine and install the dependencies using npm: